 There's no dessert name — Android Q is just "Android 10"

-For the last few months, there's been endless speculation regarding Android Q's name.
+Leading up to its release, there was endless speculation regarding Android Q's name.
 Ever since Android 1.5 Cupcake, every version of Android has had a tasty dessert name to accompany it.
-With Android Q, however, things are changing.
+With Android Q, however, things changed.

 Google is officially done with dessert names and is instead shifting to a simpler numerical naming scheme.
 As such, Android Q's official name is simply "Android 10."